NU-Digital-Cultures/Trout/README.md

 Initial ideas that we had for our project were rather distant to the final prototype.
 Our first ideas centred around a creating a sort of informal 'complaints management' system or an Uber-like rating system of landlords.
 <br>

-Ultimately, we did not go with these ideas in the end, however they discussed and debunked in our [key project decisions](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Management/KeyProjectDecisions.md) table which we used throughout the project to up-keep with out decision-making process.
+Ultimately, we did not go with these ideas in the end, however they are discussed and debunked in our [key project decisions](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Management/KeyProjectDecisions.md) table which we used throughout the project to up-keep with our decision-making process and design process.
 <br>

-These decions were made in relation to our group discussions which are captured on our [meeting log](https://github.com/NU-Digital-Cultures/Trout/blob/main/Project%20Management/MeetingLog.md).
+These decisions were made in relation to our group discussions which are captured on our [meeting log](https://github.com/NU-Digital-Cultures/Trout/blob/main/Project%20Management/MeetingLog.md).
 <br>

 Over time, we updated this [flow diagram](https://github.com/NU-Digital-Cultures/Trout/blob/tenant-talk/Project%20Direction/ScopeOfProject.md) to capture the full scope of our project.